 Also, just a reminder that our podcast is brought to you by our patreon supporters.
 Our supporters fund our work, and in return get exclusive early access to podcast episodes, bonus episodes, free and discounted merchandise and other content.
 For example, our patreon supporters can listen to both parts of this double episode now.
 Join us or find out more at patreon.com/workingclasshistory, link in the show notes.

-As with all about stories, the strike at Grunwick didn’t appear out of thin air.
+As with all of our stories, the strike at Grunwick didn’t appear out of thin air.

 Amrit: What we’ve also got to remember is that Grunwick didn’t just happen out of the blue.
 There were a whole series of dozens of Asian and Black workers’ strikes and in almost all of these strikes, workers had to face the racism either from co-workers or, more often, from the union hierarchy.